MrDave1999/Dotenv.Extensions.Microsoft.DependencyInjection/README.md

 This project was created to add support for DI and can be used in ASP.NET Core projects.

-Don't forget to visit the official library [website](https://mrdave1999.github.io/Dotenv.Extensions.Microsoft.DependencyInjection) where you can find [API documentation](https://mrdave1999.github.io/Dotenv.Extensions.Microsoft.DependencyInjection/api/Microsoft.DependencyInjection.html).
+Don't forget to visit the library [website](https://mrdave1999.github.io/Dotenv.Extensions.Microsoft.DependencyInjection) where you can find [API documentation](https://mrdave1999.github.io/Dotenv.Extensions.Microsoft.DependencyInjection/api/Microsoft.DependencyInjection.html).

 ## Installation